Alessandro-Bampa/bi-test-application/README.md

 To build this application, I used the Java framework `Quarkus` and `MongoDB` as the database. \
 I used docker-compose for build the images and run the containers of App and Database.

+#### I divided the project into 3 layers:

+- **Presentation**: the layer that interfaces with clients and exposes entrypoints.

+- **Application**: the layer that implements the services.

+- **Repository**: the layer that interfaces with databases or other applications that might provide the entities.

+#### Each layer is divided into 2 sublayers:

+- **Port**: Declares the signature of the methods (interface).

+- **Adapter**: Implements the methods of the interface, which could have different implementations depending on the requirements.

 For your convenience, when I start the containers I populate the database with sample data `./data/mongo-init.js` , \
 so every time you start the containers the database will be cleaned and initialized with that data.